| Pet Fun

 Law of Furniture Replacement

-A cat's desire to scratch furniture is directly proportional to the cost of the furniture.
+A cat's desire to scratch furniture is directly proportional to the cost

 Law of Cat Landing